 > What is the Difference Between Rare Earth Magnets and Ceramic Magnets

-Rare earth magnets and ceramic magnets are both types of permanent magnet; they are both composed of materials which, once given a magnetic charge, will retain their magnetism for years unless they become damaged.
+Rare earth magnets and ceramic magnets are both types of permanent magnets.
+They are both composed of materials that will retain their magnetism for years unless they become damaged once given a magnetic charge.
 Not all permanent magnets are the same, however.
 Rare-earth and ceramic magnets differ in their strength and resilience because they are made from different metal alloys.

 Ceramic magnets are also called hard ceramic magnets or ferric magnets.
 They are made from strontium or barium ferrite.
 There are two types of rare-earth magnets: samarium cobalt (SmCo) and neodymium-iron-boron (NdFeB).
-SmCo and NdFeB magnets are called "rare earth" because they are made from the rare earth, or lanthanide series, of the periodic table of elements, according to Magnet Man.
+SmCo and NdFeB magnets are called "rare earth" because they are made from the rare earth, or lanthanide series, of the periodic table of elements.

 The strength of the magnetic field produced by a magnet is quantified with BHmax, or maximum energy product, which is measured in MegaGauss Oersted (MGOe).
 The higher the BHmax, the more powerful the magnet.
-Ceramic magnets have a BHmax of 3.5, SmCo have a BHmax of 26 and NdFeB are the most powerful of the rare-earth magnets with a BHmax of 40.
+Ceramic magnets have a BHmax of 3.5, SmCo has a BHmax of 26, and NdFeB are the most powerful of the rare-earth magnets with a BHmax of 40.

 Resistance to Thermal Stress

 Along with their resistance to thermal stress, magnets also vary in their resistance to other stresses.
-NdFeB magnets are brittle and difficult to machine.
-They also corrode easily.
-SmCo magnets are slightly less brittle and are also difficult to machine, but have a high resistance to corrosion.
+NdFeB magnets are brittle and difficult to machine and also corrode easily.
+SmCo magnets are slightly less brittle and are too difficult to machine, but have a high corrosion resistance.
 SmCo magnets are also the most expensive type of magnet.
 Ceramic magnets are less costly than both SmCo and NdFeB magnets and have good resistance to demagnetization and corrosion.